sarvagyakrcs/DSA-Notes/1.Bit-Manipulation/2.Bit Manipulation Techniques/README.md

 The second method is more efficient because it only iterates as many times as there are set bits, rather than checking all bits.

-Brian Kernighan's Algorithm for Counting Set Bits Method 2: Brian Kernighan's Algorithm cppint countSetBits(int n) {
+## Brian Kernighan's Algorithm for Counting Set Bits
-    int count = 0;
-    while (n > 0) {
-        n = n & (n - 1);  // Clears the rightmost set bit
-        count++;
-    }
-    return count;
-}

-The "Eating" Analogy
+### The "Eating" Analogy
 Brian Kernighan's algorithm can be understood through a simple "eating" analogy:

-Think of the operation n & (n-1) as a "bit eater" that always chomps off exactly one bit - specifically the rightmost set bit (1) in your binary number
+* Think of the operation n & (n-1) as a "bit eater" that always chomps off exactly one bit - specifically the rightmost set bit (1) in your binary number
-In each iteration, the bit eater takes one bite, removing exactly one set bit from the number You count each bite (increment count)
+* In each iteration, the bit eater takes one bite, removing exactly one set bit from the number
+* You count each bite (increment count)
-When there are no more set bits to eat (n becomes 0), you know exactly how many set bits were in the original number
+* When there are no more set bits to eat (n becomes 0), you know exactly how many set bits were in the original number

-Why This Works
+### Why This Works
 When you calculate n-1, it flips the rightmost set bit to 0 and all bits to the right of it to 1.
 Then when you perform n & (n-1):

-The rightmost set bit becomes 0 (as 1 & 0 = 0)
+* The rightmost set bit becomes 0 (as 1 & 0 = 0)
-All bits to the right remain 0 (as 0 & 1 = 0)
+* All bits to the right remain 0 (as 0 & 1 = 0)
-All other bits remain unchanged
+* All other bits remain unchanged

-Example
+### Example
 For n = 13 (binary 1101):

-First iteration: 1101 & 1100 = 1100, count = 1
+**First iteration:** 1101 & 1100 = 1100, count = 1

-Ate the rightmost set bit (removed the rightmost 1)
+* Ate the rightmost set bit (removed the rightmost 1)

-Second iteration: 1100 & 1011 = 1000, count = 2
+**Second iteration:** 1100 & 1011 = 1000, count = 2

-Ate the next set bit
+* Ate the next set bit

-Third iteration: 1000 & 0111 = 0000, count = 3
+**Third iteration:** 1000 & 0111 = 0000, count = 3

-Ate the last set bit, n is now 0, so we exit the loop
+* Ate the last set bit, n is now 0, so we exit the loop

-Efficiency
+### Efficiency

-Time complexity: O(k) where k is the number of set bits This is more efficient than checking all bits (which would be O(log n) for an n-bit integer) For sparse bit patterns, this algorithm significantly outperforms the naive approach
+* Time complexity: O(k) where k is the number of set bits
+* This is more efficient than checking all bits (which would be O(log n) for an n-bit integer)
+* For sparse bit patterns, this algorithm significantly outperforms the naive approach

-## Time and Space Complexity Analysis:
+## Time and Space Complexity Analysis

 For all the operations described above:
 - **Time Complexity:** O(1) for individual operations, as they work directly with the bits